SakSal-tech/investment-api/docs/ERRORS.md

 private RiskService riskService; // class under test

-@InjectMocks is always used on the class you are testing (RiskService).
+@InjectMocks is always used on the class I are testing (RiskService).

 @Mock is used for all its dependencies (AssetHistoryService, repositories, etc.).